Public Member Functions | Static Public Member Functions

 Scripting

-virtual BHandlerResolveSpecifier (BMessage *msg, int32 index, BMessage *specifier, int32 form, const char *property)
+virtual BHandlerResolveSpecifier (BMessage *message, int32 index, BMessage *specifier, int32 what, const char *property)

 Determine the proper handler for a scripting message.